FAQ

 abstractcore --status

 Config is stored in ~/.abstractcore/config/abstractcore.json.
-See Centralized Configuration.
+See Centralized Config.

 Why aren’t tools executed automatically?